I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 - Kidney Disease

-If your cat is not eating, you will need to have it examined by a vet for a possible illness.
+If your cat is not eating, you will need to have it examined by a vet for possible illnesses.
 Then you need to work to get your cat to start eating again.

 Look in the cat section of the store near the medications and vitamins.